 - Difficulty talking

 In addition, dry mouth often causes dental problems .
 Saliva helps maintain a healthy balance of bacteria in the mouth.
-Without enough saliva, the bacteria and other organisms in the mouth grow too quickly, causing mouth infections and sores.
-Saliva also washes away acids and food particles left in the mouth after eating, which means that a lack of saliva can cause cavities (tooth decay) and gum disease.
+Without enough saliva, the bacteria and other organisms in the mouth grow too quickly.
+This can cause sores and mouth infections, including an infection called thrush that is caused by an overgrowth of yeast.
+Saliva also washes away acids and food particles left in the mouth after eating, which means that a lack of saliva can cause gum disease and cavities, which is tooth decay.
 Dry mouth may make it difficult to wear dentures, as well.

 Managing dry mouth

 Relieving side effects, also called symptom management, palliative care , or supportive care, is an important part of cancer care and treatment.
 Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms.

 Although dry mouth cannot be prevented, some treatments can help.
 These include: